 Want to discover everything master hypnotist Igor Ledochowski knows about hypnotic suggestions as well as 21 additional advanced hypnosis techniques?
 Check out this exciting collection of Advanced Hypnosis Masterclasses – they’ll answer every question you ever have when you get “stuck” doing hypnosis.

-If you’re a hypnotist, you’ll appreciate the power of words.
+If you’re a hypnotist, you’ll appreciate the power of words or what we call hypnotic suggestions.
 They’re your stock in trade, whether you’ve been practicing hypnosis for a few months or for a couple of decades.

 This is because words are an essential part of your toolkit for creating powerful hypnotic suggestions so you can help people.